maxallamong/Alienation/README.md

 ## Replicating the paper

 As noted above, there are four scripts in this repository: `Alienation-Source.R`, `Alienation-Descriptives.R`, `Alienation-STM.R`, and `Alienation-VoteModels.R`.
-Running these scripts in their entirety will produce all of the empirical results found in the paper and the online appendix.
+Running these scripts in their entirety will produce all of the empirical results found in the paper and the supplemental material.
 A short description of each script is provided below:

 1.  `Alienation-Source.R`